abhinavharbola/json-flattener-webapp/README.md

 **Flat D. JSON** is a lightweight, interactive web app built with Streamlit that lets you flatten complex nested JSON files into a clean, key–value structure.

-You can upload a `.json` file or paste raw JSON text — the app instantly flattens it and lets you download the flattened JSON or CSV with one click.
+You can upload a `.json` file or paste raw JSON text, the app instantly flattens it and lets you download the flattened JSON or CSV with one click.

 ---

 ## Features

-- Upload or paste JSON — works with files or raw JSON text
+- Upload or paste JSON, works with files or raw JSON text
 - Handles deeply nested JSON with objects and arrays
 - Customizable key separator (default `"."`)
 - Instant download as flattened `.json`
-- Export to CSV (new!) — get flattened data in tabular form
+- Export to CSV (new!), get flattened data in tabular form
 - Simple Streamlit UI with recursive flattening logic
 - Unit tested with `pytest`